ecchilds/Monster-Collector-Game/README.md

 # Monster Collector Video Game Project
 This game is a work-in-progress utilizing the [LibGDX game engine](https://libgdx.com/).
+Do note that only the desktop version of the app is currently configured and expected to run correctly.

 ## Credits
 ### Sound Effects